silq-lang/silq/README.md

 expectation(p: Distribution[R]): R

+errorPr(p: Distribution[R]): R

 ```

 The function infer performs nested inference on the given program f and returns the distribution of its results.
 (This is precisely what PSI does, but with `infer` it can be used arbitrarily within a PSI program.)

+*Note:* For technical reasons that will be resolved soon, the implementation of error tracking in the presence of nested inference is very slow.
+Use the --nocheck flag to disable error tracking and improve performance, at the cost of getting undefined results if an error actually occurs with positive probability.

 The function sample samples a value from the given distribution.